 The table below shows the contractual expiry by maturity of the Company's contingent liabilities.
-The maximum amount of the financial guarantee contracts are allocated to the earliest period in which the guarantees could be called.
+The maximum amount of the financial guarantee contracts is allocated to the earliest period in which the guarantees could be called.

-1 year or less \$'000 More than 1 year \$'000 Total \$'000 Company \$000 \$ 000 \$ 000 31 December 2020 Financial guarantees provided to subsidiaries 15,521 15,521 31 December 2019 Financial guarantees provided to subsidiaries 16,392 16,392
+1 year or less

+\$'000

+Company

+31 December 2021

+Financial guarantees provided to subsidiaries 16,438

+31 December 2020

+Financial guarantees provided to subsidiaries 15,521